Digestive Health Associates

 IRC uses an infrared light source to heat (photocoagulate) pea-sized dots of skin in the rectum just above the hemorrhoid.
 Typically, 6-12 coagulations are performed in a session, moving around the circumference of the lower rectum.
 This treatment is painless when performed under sedation immediately following the completion of your colonoscopy.
 Recovery is usually immediate.
 A mild aching discomfort occasionally follows treatment for up to an hour.
 As the healing process begins to occur in the days following treatment some minor bleeding is typical, as the coagulated tissue begins to slough.

 This treatment works in part because the healing process leads to beneficial scar tissue formation which "tacks" the loose hemorrhoidal tissues to the underlying rectal wall and reduces blood flow into the remaining hemorrhoidal channels.
-IRC rarely leads to signficant complications, and can be repeated if necessary.
-It is our procedure of choice for treating low grade hemorrhoids.
+IRC rarely leads to significant complications but multiple treatments are often necessary to achieve maximal benefit.
+IRC in our experience is less effective than band ligation and its use in our practice has been largely replaced by the use of CRH O'Regan band ligation.

 If you are experiencing hemorrhoidal symptoms and want your gastroenterologist to consider performing one of these treatments please discuss this with us before your procedure.